davidsgolding/davidsgolding.github.io/index.md

 My articles have appeared or are forthcoming in *Compare:A Journal of Comparative and International Education*, *Postcolonial Studies*, *Journal of Peace Education*, and elsewhere.
 I also review manuscripts for *Critical Studies in Education*, *Journal for Critical Education Policy Studies*, and the *Journal of International and Comparative Education*.

-I recently completed five years of teaching development, sociology, and peace studies at public and private universities in Sri Lanka.
+I recently completed five years of teaching development geography, international relations, sociology, and peace studies at public and private universities in Sri Lanka.
 Previously, I worked as a human rights observer in Mexico and Guatemala.

 ![DavidGolding.jpg](/assets/DavidGolding.JPG)